IamRidoyRoy/E-Commerce-project-with-Django/README.md

 # E-Commerce with Django

-This is a full-featured E-Commerce website with cart, pagination, payment gateway, search, rating, review functionality, and so on.
+This is a full-featured E-Commerce website with Cart, Pagination, Registration, Login, Logout, Dashboard, Email verification, Message alert, Payment gateway, Search, Rating, Review functionality, and so on.

 ## Installation